vickmuir/Backup/install-backup-client-linux.md

 * CentOS
 * CloudLinux

-After you completed the procedure, the automated process registers the Agent service with {{site.data.keyword.backup_notm}} portal, then downloads and installs the files that are needed to run the service.
+After you completed the procedure, the automated process registers the Agent service with WebCC, then downloads and installs the files that are needed to run the service.

 If you purchased {{site.data.keyword.backup_notm}} when you ordered a server through the [{{site.data.keyword.cloud_notm}} catalog](https://{DomainName}/catalog){: external} or the {{site.data.keyword.cloud_notm}} console, then the software is automatically installed for you.
 You don't need to use the procedures that are described in this document.
 {:tip}